Last updated: 6th December 2020

-Another favourite experience was just relaxing in the water villa’s jacuzzi at night and star gazing the dark night skies.
-The water villa had an open-air bathroom and the jacuzzi area was walled for privacy, so you are not overlooked by the other villas.
+We stayed in the top-end Jacuzzi Water Villa, they are luxurious and offer steps down into the turquoise lagoon and they feel very special.
+Our favourite experience was just relaxing in the water villa’s jacuzzi at night and star gazing the dark night skies.
+The water villa also have an open-air bathroom and the jacuzzi area is walled for privacy, so you are not overlooked by the other villas.

 Our other favourite was simply walking around the whole island and stopping off at the couple of bars along the way, it took about 40 minutes to walk around the immaculate white coral sand shore.

 The staff were so gracious and nothing was too much trouble, impeccable service, many were from Sri Lanka and India and there was a whole staff community with island lodgings for staff including a football pitch and small mosque, they said that during their time working they too were well looked after.
 The beds were turned down each evening and decorated creatively with Frangipani or Hibiscus flowers.